 How is the starting price of the object determined?

 The starting price is formed at the book value level (for joint stock companies – at the level of the par value of shares).
+If there is no book value, such value is established on the basis of the value determined in accordance with the Valuation Methodology approved by the Cabinet of Ministers of Ukraine.
 But with the correct work on the disclosure of information and preparation for privatization, the competition at the auction always forms the market price of the object.

 What happens to land plots after sale?